Powerlearnproject/se-assignment-5-NadiaHirwa/README.md

 ADDITIONAL CONFIGURATIONS

-1. Terminal Integration:
+I. Terminal Integration:
    -Customize the integrated terminal by going to File > Preferences > Settings and searching for Terminal.
 You can set the default shell and other preferences.

-2. Workspace Settings:
+II.
+Workspace Settings:
    -Create a settings.json file in your workspace to customize settings specific to that project.
 This file can be found under .vscode/settings.json.

-- 3. Snippets:
+III.
+Snippets:
    -Create custom code snippets for frequently used code patterns.
 Go to File > Preferences > User Snippets and select the language for which you want to create a snippet.

 3. User Interface Overview: